Postdoc

 MS Student Admissions Process

-Spring 2025 applicants: KIXLAB has two total MS slots for Spring 2025---one SoC MS and one GSAI MS. If you are an incoming MS student interested in joining KIXLAB starting in Spring 2025, please answer the questions below and email me by Oct.
-22, 2024 (Tue).
+Fall 2025 applicants: KIXLAB has two total MS slots for Fall 2025---one SoC MS and one GSAI MS.

 Intro Material: Slides from the Fall 2024 Orientation (PDF)